THE WAY OF KABBALAH

-Kurt Browne and Joanna Lapage-Browne: Kurt and Joanna have studied in the Toledano Tradition School of the Soul, founded by Z’ev ben Shimon Halevi (Warren Kenton), since the early 1970s.
-They live and work in London and have a son, two daughters and seven grandchildren.
-They run Kabbalah groups together and have led courses on the tradition for over 30 years in Europe, Africa, the USA, Mexico and Japan.
+Kurt Browne and Joanna Lapage-Browne: Kurt and Joanna have studied in the Toledano Tradition School of the Soul, founded by Z’ev ben Shimon Halevi – Warren Kenton (1933-2020), since the early 1970s.
+They live and work in London and have a son, two daughters, and seven grandchildren.
+They run Kabbalah groups together and have led courses on the tradition for over 30 years in Europe, Africa, the USA, Mexico, and Japan.

 Hawkwood College: An old English mansion with exceptional views overlooking the countryside, surrounded by woodland and fields.
 Even the distant mountains of Wales can be seen from there.
 While the course is intense, it is also a holiday in good company.
 Here, enduring friendships are forged between people from many lands.
 This is a characteristic of the Kabbalah Society’s School of the Soul.

 As with many arts and educational charities, Hawkwood is struggling to survive the pandemic.
 It is under considerable financial pressure and its future is constantly under threat which is testing its resilience.
 The impact of COVID-19 has been significant and Hawkwood relies heavily on the income generated through its courses and events.
 Understandably, this situation has had an impact on the summer school course fees this year.
-However, more than ever, Hawkwood needs our help.
-It has been a ‘home’ for the summer school for over 30 years and we wish to support them through these challenging times in whatever way we can.
+However, more than ever, Hawkwood needs our help and has been a ‘home’ for the summer school for over 30 years, we wish to support them through these challenging times in whatever way we can.